 The Space Exploration Challenge is a complex project with multiple moving parts, deadlines, and paperwork.
 It requires several conversations with many people and companies involved.

-Using MeisterTask to plan this type of school activity allows teachers to concentrate on the learning opportunities and for me to spend more time designing an awesome Space Challenge!
+Using MeisterTask to plan this type of school activity allows teachers to concentrate on learning opportunities and the students involved.
+It also leaves me to spend more time designing an awesome Space Challenge!